The Science of Story | Get Breakthrough

 Yeah, sometimes some of our great ideas are going up in flames as we work to transform content that’s dry or preachy.

-Data begins with your “what;” what you wrote.
-And begins to ask, “BUT WHY?” and “HOW WILL WE DO THIS?”
+Data begins with your “what.”
+What is it you do?
+What’s service, product, or unique vantage point do you provide.
+Then asks, “BUT WHY?” and “HOW WILL WE DO THIS?”

 Like every piece of great media - be it a 15-second commercial, video game, board-game, photo, Manga anime, political campaign, sermon, speech, reality television, miniseries, movie - they all contain a story-arch.